dschnelldavis/angular2-json-schema-form/README.md

 #### Additional notes for Angular CLI

-Make sure you are running the latest version of Angular CLI.
+Make sure you are running a recent version of Angular CLI.

-Older versions of Angular CLI (e.g. 1.0.1) may fail with the error `Critical dependency: the request of a dependency is an expression` while trying to compile ajv (Another JSON Schema Validator).
+Very old versions of Angular CLI (e.g. 1.0.1) may fail with the error `Critical dependency: the request of a dependency is an expression` while trying to compile ajv (Another JSON Schema Validator).
 But this error has been fixed in newer versions.
-So if you receive that error, upgrade your Angular CLI to the latest version.
+So if you receive that error, upgrade your Angular CLI.

 #### Additional notes for SystemJS